Baby Talk in Older Child? How to Respond When Your Child Talks Like a Baby

-It can be super annoying when your five year old, or even six or seven year old child talks like a baby.
+It can be super annoying when your five year old, or even seven or eight year old child talks like a baby.
 How can you respond to baby talk in an older child?
 Here’s why kids sometimes resort to talking like a baby as well as tips and ideas about how to handle it when your big kid goes back to baby talk.

 My son and his cousin are best friends (he’s 7, she’s 8).
 When they get together they get into this really annoying baby talk that they talk in.
 It seems to fuel them being rude to others around them and they kind of get stuck in the baby talk mode once apart too and will try talking in that voice to us as parents.
 It drives us all nuts.